On the role of water activity on the formation of a protein-rich coffee ring in an evaporating multicomponent drop: Introduction

-Recently, \citet{Raju} investigated the evaporation of glycerol–water solutions from open-ended capillary tubes using both experiments and theoretical modeling.
+Recently, \cite{Raju} investigated the evaporation of glycerol–water solutions from open-ended capillary tubes using both experiments and theoretical modeling.
 By tracking the height of the upper meniscus, which is not exposed to evaporation, they identified an initial linear decrease in height over time—corresponding to the so-called constant-evaporation-rate stage.
 As evaporation progressed, glycerol concentration increased at the interface, modifying the water activity $\chi_{w}$ and triggering a transition to the falling-rate stage, where the meniscus velocity followed a power-law decay in time with an exponent of $-1/2$, and a pre-factor that depends on the relative humidity and the initial glycerol concentration.
+For this same system, \cite{MilarkSalmonSobacPRF2026} have explored the evaporation of a cylindrical drop confined in a Hele-Shaw cell.
+In this study, the spatio-temporal evolution of the water and glycerol concentrations is accurately measured using Mach-Zehnder interferometry.
+This allows the authors to determine the mutual diffusion coefficient between water and glycerol as a function of the mixture composition.
+Using the experimentally determined diffusion coefficient, the authors reproduce all the results modeling both the solute transport inside the drop and the vapor transport outside as purely diffusive, proving the ability of this kind of models to describe evaporation in confined systems once the water activity and the correct value of the diffusion coefficient are incorporated into the formulation.

 A number of studies have also focused on the role of water activity in the evaporation and stability of respiratory droplets.
-For example, \citet{merhi2022assessing} combined experimental measurements with theoretical modeling to highlight that incorporating a non-ideal thermodynamic water activity establishes an equilibrium droplet size that becomes independent of relative humidity. \citet{seyfert2022stability} investigated the evaporation of model respiratory droplets on superhydrophobic substrates.
+For example, \cite{merhi2022assessing} combined experimental measurements with theoretical modeling to highlight that incorporating a non-ideal thermodynamic water activity establishes an equilibrium droplet size that becomes independent of relative humidity. \cite{seyfert2022stability} investigated the evaporation of model respiratory droplets on superhydrophobic substrates.
 They found that at high relative humidity, evaporation halts once the water activity of the solution equals the ambient humidity, i.e., $\chi_{w}(w_s) = H_r$.
 Notably, this condition is reached before salt efflorescence occurs (at 20°C for $H_r \geq 0.75$), resulting in droplets that remain stable and liquid indefinitely without fully drying.
+More recently, \cite{HautRespDropDyn} studied theoretically how the effects of a non-constant water activity impact both the sedimentation and drying times of spherical respiratory droplets with radius smaller than 50~$\mu\mathrm{m}$.
+Their findings are in agreement with the experimental results of \cite{merhi2022assessing}, which show that the equilibrium droplet radius is independent of relative humidity for values below approximately 70\%.